AndreasChristensen89/resto-booking-system/README.md

 * __Available Tables admin page__:
     * Page follows the admin styling.
 Header reads "Available tables".
 Underneath is another header "Booking for (first name + last name)", and underneath the number of guests are mentioned.
-    * All available tables for this booking are displayed one by one, mentioning all fields for model: Table number, number of seats, and which zone.
+    * All available tables for this booking are displayed one by one, mentioning all fields from the model: Table number, number of seats, and which zone.
         * ![Available tables - large](/static/images/readme-pictures/available-tables-admin.JPG)

 * __footer__: